-- In the checkin description, reference the issue and say who did the code review.
+- A checkin description which references the issue number and says who did the code review.

-We also create separate branches for each sprint (currently aligned with calendar months).
-Like release branches, changes to the sprint branch require an entry in the issue tracker, triage approval, and a code review.
+We also create separate branches around the first of non-release months, representing an alpha release.
+Like release branches, changes to the alpha branch require an entry in the issue tracker, triage approval, and a code review.
 We typically make a very small number of changes in the alpha branch.
 Alpha branches follow the naming convention "https://svn.mgt.labkey.host/stedi/branches/alpha_19.2_1" which is the first alpha release of what will become version 19.2.0.

-We periodically do bulk merges from the release branch into the modules branch, and from the modules branch to the trunk.
-We also merge sprint branch changes into the trunk.
+We periodically do bulk merges from the release branch into the trunk.
+We also merge alpha branch changes into the trunk.
 Individual developers should NOT merge their checkins.
 This is currently a rotating responsibility, assigned to a developer for a period of time.